Sau Lan Wu: Gluon

 Wu was a key contributor to the discovery of the gluon, a particle that binds, or glues, quarks together to form protons and neutrons.
-For her effort, Sau and her collaborators were awarded the 1995 European Physical Society High Energy and Particle Physics Prize.
-The smoking gun signature proving the existence of the gluon were the so-called ‘three jet events’ occurring in electron-positron annihilation into a quark-antiquark pair, where an additional gluon is radiated from one of the quarks, creating the third jet.
+For her effort, Sau Lan Wu and her collaborators were awarded the 1995 European Physical Society High Energy and Particle Physics Prize.
+The smoking gun signature proving the existence of the gluon were the so-called 'three jet events' occurring in electron-positron annihilation into a quark-antiquark pair, where an additional gluon is radiated from one of the quarks, creating the third jet.
 In the late 1970s Wu joined the TASSO Collaboration that operated at the PETRA accelerator at DESY.
 In 1979 she published a paper with George Zobernig on a method of three-jet analysis in electron-positron annihilation, that was used in the following publication with the entire TASSO Collaboration, regarded as the first evidence of a gluon.